$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: Introduction

 Of particular interest is studying the Fano resonances in symmetric structures made of lossless reciprocal materials.
-For these structures, a special case of the Fano line-shape~\eqref{Fano} can be obtained, revealing a number of intriguing optical effects, such as the total transmission and total reflection of the incident light~\cite{Popov:1986:oa, Fan:2003:josaa, Gippius:2005:prb, Miroshnichenko:2010:rmp}.
+For these structures, a special form of the Fano line-shape~\eqref{Fano} can be obtained, revealing a number of intriguing optical effects such as the total transmission and total reflection of the incident light~\cite{Popov:1986:oa, Fan:2003:josaa, Gippius:2005:prb, Miroshnichenko:2010:rmp}.

-In this paper, we study the resonances of 1D photonic crystal slabs (Fig.~1a).
+In this paper, we study the resonances of 1D photonic crystal slabs [Fig.~\ref{fig1}(a)].
 Photonic crystal slabs (PCS) or diffraction gratings are planar optical structures that are periodic in one or two transverse directions.
 Such structures exhibit resonant features in the transmission and reflection spectra, which were studied for the first time by R.~W.~Wood in 1902~\cite{Wood:1902:pm}.
 These features correspond to the Fano resonances and are explained in terms of the excitation of the quasiguided modes (either of plasmonic nature or not)~\cite{Hessel:1965:ao}.
 Due to the pronounced resonant features, the PCS are widely used as optical filters~\cite{Wang:1993:ao, Zhou:2014:pqe}, polarizers~\cite{Mutlu:2012:ol}, lasers and sensors~\cite{Zhou:2014:pqe}.
 Other applications include beam and pulse shaping~\cite{Lomakin:2006:trant, Lomakin:2007:trant, my:golovastikov:2013:jopt}, enhancing nonlinear and magneto-optical effects~\cite{Belotelov:2014:prb, Liu:2001:prb, Neviere:1995:josaa, Zhou:2014:pqe}, controlling optical properties mechanically~\cite{Zhou:2014:pqe}.
-A typical spatiotemporal transmission spectrum of the PCS rigorously calculated using a Fourier modal method~\cite{Moharam:1995:josaa, Li:1996:josaa} is presented in Fig.~1b.
-The computed spectrum demonstrates pronounced resonant minima governed by the excitation of quasiguided modes.
-The points of minimal transmission form two branches separated by a bandgap in the center of the first Brillouin zone.
-Let us note that the resonant approximations in Ref.~[\onlinecite{Shipman:2005:pre, Shipman:2013:jmp}] have a limited applicability and allow one to describe only one branch of the transmission coefficient.
-The model proposed in Ref.~[\onlinecite{Lalanne:2008:nat}] takes account of two branches, but it describes only perforated metal films with extraordinary optical transmission.